AgileCRM Review – CRM For Small Business

 New technology simplifies and automates repetitive tasks.
-Do it badly and you'll lose a lot of customers in a hurry.
+Do it badly, and you'll lose a lot of customers in a hurry.
 Doing it well requires good tools and good tools cost a premium.

-Cloud based Tools Are Becoming Inexpensive
+Cloud-based Tools Are Becoming Inexpensive

-Where once you had to spend upwards of 10k to get a proper eCommerce store working on the Magento platform, now you have Shopify or Lemonstand. £49.99 per month and you're up and running in no time at all.
+Where once you had to spend upwards of 10k to get a decent eCommerce store working on the Magento platform, now you have Shopify or Lemonstand. £49.99 per month and you're up and running in no time at all.
 The development of Zoey recognises the fact that server based eCommerce is in its last throes by porting Magento to the cloud.

 Shopify for the masses, Lemonstand for the posh and Zoey for those who fondly remember sinking tons of cash into their eCommerce website development.

 These tools take away the upfront cost of developing software and share it across the user base equally, making it affordable for even the most cash restricted start-ups.